Ry-Rousseau/ry-rousseau.github.io/_posts/2026-02-09-longformer-framing-classifier.md

 Media framing is the process by which communicators select specific aspects of a perceived reality and make them more salient within a text (Card et al. 2015).
 The concept was operationalized in the 2015 Media Frames Corpus, which provided a 15-category encoding to be used to describe communication strategy in news articles, and has since been used extensively for measuring argumentation, bias and polarization.
 Accurate, lightweight frame classifiers have applications in internet media analytics and enable richer social network analysis by tracking the communication tactics of specific users.

-Card et al. (2015) operationalize framing not just as isolated keywords, but as "thematic sets" or "packages" of aligned ideas and assumptions.
+Card et al. (2015) operationalize framing as 'thematic sets' or 'packages' of aligned ideas and assumptions:

-Based on the **Media Frames Corpus (MFC)** paper by Card et al. (2015), which draws on the framing dimensions defined by Boydstun et al. (2014), here is the corrected table with the specific descriptions intended by the authors:

 | Frame | Description (Card et al., 2015 / Boydstun et al., 2014) |
 | :--- | :--- |